Top Tips for LSAT Reading Comprehension

 • Always Be Triaging

-Just like in the Logic Games section, clicking the first question for each passage will allow you to give them a quick once-over.
+Clicking the first question for each passage will allow you to give each passage a quick once-over.
 Use your personal preference for the subject matter along with a more objective evaluation of the ease and clarity of the language to determine the order in which you want to tackle the passages.
 If you know that you get bogged down in science passages, leave those for last and spend more time on the passages you can get through easily.

 • Setup your Scratch Paper

 You’ll almost certainly want to jot down some notes as you read each passage.
-While your scratchwork won’t be anywhere near as complex as it will in the Logic Games section, it’s a good idea to have your pages labeled with something like “P1,” “P2,” and so on to keep each passage separate.
+It’s a good idea to have your pages labeled with something like “P1,” “P2,” and so on to keep each passage separate.
 This is especially true if you want to work out of order.

 Learn to zero in exclusively on the keywords that help you read more efficiently and effectively to target LSAT points.
 Practice effective paraphrasing so that you can capture the author’s purpose and point of view accurately in just a few words.
 More than that, practice taking notes and how you’ll set up your desk so you can refer to your notes and tablet efficiently.